MykhayloGusak/backend-developer-assessment/README.md

 - **GET: /api/clients/username/:userName - Get user**

-Through this resource you can obtain the data related to a customer's name.
+Through this resource you can obtain the data related to a Client name.
 For example:

   ```json
   Request: